Skip to main content

 How to take treosulfan

-• Before you start this treatment, read any printed information you have been given by your doctor and the printed manufacturer's leaflet from inside the pack of capsules.
-These will give you more information about treosulfan and will provide you with a full list of the side-effects which you may experience from taking it.
+• Before you start this treatment, read any printed information you have been given by your doctor and the printed manufacturer's leaflet.
+These will give you more information about treosulfan and will provide you with a full list of the side-effects which you may experience from having treatment.

-• While you are taking treosulfan, it is important that you drink plenty of fluid and that you pass urine frequently.
+• While you are having treosulfan treatment, it is important that you drink plenty of fluid and that you pass urine frequently.
 Drinking lots of water and other fluids will help prevent a serious type of cystitis sometimes caused by this medicine.

 Getting the most from your treatment